Skip to main content

 Select metric type

 • "Aggregation of report answers" means the rule will be based on a calculation of the answers from a specific report question.
-This is the more common option we expect clients to use.
 This can cater to delivering badges for volunteering time, shifts completed, funds raised and much more.

 Restrict scope to reports from a mission template